akka/akka/akka-docs/rst/java/lambda-actors.rst

   occurred within a distant descendant it is still reported one level up at a time).

-* :meth:`context()` exposes contextual information for the actor and the current message, such as:
+* :meth:`getContext()` exposes contextual information for the actor and the current message, such as:

   * factory methods to create child actors (:meth:`actorOf`)
   * system that the actor belongs to
   * parent supervisor
   * supervised children
   * lifecycle monitoring
-  * hotswap behavior stack as described in :ref:`actor-hotswap-lambda`
+  * hotswap behavior stack as described in :ref:`actor-hotswap-java`

 The remaining visible methods are user-overridable life-cycle hooks which are described in the following:

-.. includecode:: code/docs/actor/UntypedActorDocTest.java#lifecycle-callbacks
+.. includecode:: code/docs/actorlambda/ActorDocTest.java#lifecycle-callbacks

 The implementations shown above are the defaults provided by the :class:`AbstractActor` class.